ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 1. rg_id = resource id of a resource group to deploy resources to
 2. vnet_resource_id = resource id of virtual network to deploy subnet to
 3. subnet_resource_id = resource id of the vm subnet where the module shall deploy vms to
+4. subnet_bastion_resource_id = resource id of the subnet of which to place bastion in
-4. kv_resource_id = resource id of the key vault to add vm admin password secret to
+5. kv_resource_id = resource id of the key vault to add vm admin password secret to

 #### Example of each resource id type
 ```hcl